Paul Dickov: Oldham Athletic manager steps aside

 Oldham Athletic have confirmed the departure of manager Paul Dickov, who has left his role at Boundary Park following a poor run in League One.

-A statement released by the Latics confirmed the 40 year old had "stepped aside" after losing 3-1 at Walsall.
+A statement released by the Latics confirmed the 40 year old had "stepped aside" after

-His decision comes a week after Oldham dumped Premier League side Liverpool out of the FA Cup.
+His decision comes a week after

 The former Arsenal, Manchester City and Leicester striker, who was in his first managerial role, took charge of Oldham in June 2010.